 The weight just crept up on her, she says.
 She was working long hours, eating poorly and drinking and smoking too much.

 One day while taking a bath, Pristell remembers feeling as though she was dying.

-She asked daughter, Cynthia, if she would walk with her.
+She asked her daughter, Cynthia, if she would walk with her.

-“I couldn’t walk but a block that first time,” she said.
+“I couldn’t walk but a block that first time,” she says.

 Every morning the two walked together, a little farther each day.
-Within a year, Pristell was up to three miles, five days a week, she said.
+Within a year, Pristell was up to three miles, five days a week.

 That’s about the point she walked into a gym for the first time in her life.
 She tried